 StudioShell is designed to use used from a variety of suitable hosts.

-This topic describes how to use StudioShell features from the NuGet
+This topic describes how to use StudioShell features from the standard

 Assuming the StudioShell module is in your PSModulePath, you can add

-StudioShell features to your NuGet session by typing the following:
+StudioShell features to your PowerShell session by typing the following:

 This will load the StudioShell PSDTE provider and create the DTE: drive